Chapter Four: Synthesis

 3. Filters | page 2

-Many filters come with a control called 'Q' or resonance, which feeds a portion of the output back into the input.
+Many filters come with a control called 'Q' or resonance (sometime called feedback, emphasis, quality or regeneration), which feeds a portion of the output back into the input.
 In the case of a lowpass filter, increasing the 'Q' would cause any frequencies present near the cutoff frequency to be emphasized.
 This makes sweeping the filter even more apparent.
+The lowpass filter on the left has a Q near 1, while the lowpass filter on the right has a Q of 5.

 Filters can be connected in parallel so the a single source is fed independently into several filters whose outputs are then summed.
 This arrangement is ideal for creating multiple areas of resonance or formants.